tcztzy/cotton2k/README.md

 ## License

 This project is licensed under:
-- [MIT License](LICENSE) for the Rust implementation
+- [AGPLv3+](LICENSE) for the Rust implementation
-- Original Cotton2K by Marani remains under [GPLv2](https://plantscience.agri.huji.ac.il/avishalom-marani/cotton2k_source)
+- Original Cotton2K by Marani remains under [GPLv2+](https://plantscience.agri.huji.ac.il/avishalom-marani/cotton2k_source)

+### Correction
+I used to think this project could be licensed under MIT license, but finally I found that my translate-to-Rust implementation should also follow GPL, so I relicensed all code in Rust & Python under AGPLv3+.

 ## Contributing